 - View Roomba statistics on cleaning metrics

-- Enable push notifications
+- Enable push notifications for your smart device

-- Manage Roomba firmware update
+- Stay on top of Roomba firmware update

-- Customer support
+- Access customer support options

 IFTTT – If This Then That

 WiFi connectivity in the Roomba 960 and 980 has enabled them to be used with IFTTT technology.
 IFTTT is a software which allows owners of smart devices and apps to create conditional statements which the devices respond to, hence the “If this then that”.

 - When I answer a call, pause Roomba